 2) You Need a Specialized Marketing Skill

 The company may already have a marketing department, and maybe it is performing great in certain areas while lacking in others.
-The marketing team may have identified a flaw that needs fixing but doesn’t have the means or time to tackle.
+The marketing team may have identified a flaw that needs fixing but doesn’t have the means or time to tackle it.

-For example, imagine the company is developing a new product and need to listen to customer feedback about their latest prototype.
+For example, imagine the company is developing a new product and listening to customer feedback about their latest prototype.
 However, no one at the company has any knowledge of consumer research.
-It’s probably the best to find someone to assist in carrying a focus group or an in-depth interview with consumers.
+It’s probably best to find someone to assist in carrying a focus group or an in-depth interview with consumers.

 In another situation, a company wants to develop its marketing automation for retargeting customers who usually abandon the cart before finalizing the purchase.
 No one at the company has ever worked with retargeting before.
 Then the best would be to hire a marketing agency or a marketing consultant.

-This is when it makes the most sense to bring in a marketing consultant who is a specialist in this area.
+This is when it makes the most sense to bring in a marketing consultant specializing in this area.

 3) You Need an Outsider Perspective

 Renowned companies are regularly evaluating themselves through honest feedback.
 They do this to get better.